weblate/jamuluswebsite/wiki/en/Software-Manual.md

 ### Edit > Auto-Adjust All Faders

-Applies a one-off fader setting to each channel depending on its volume.
+Applies a one-off fader adjustment to each channel depending on its volume.
 Useful for large ensembles to get a reasonable overall mix, although individual adjustments might still be necessary.
 Best applied during a warm-up or a uniform part of the music piece.

 ### View > (sort options)